harshraj9988/MusicWiki/README.md

 1. The data stored on the Last.fm server is expected to remain relatively static. <br>
     In the event that the data on the Last.fm server is dynamic in nature, we would have employed the use of Kotlin flows to monitor and update the data at regular intervals.

+## Tests
+Unit tests have been implemented for both the viewModels and the Repository.